 When you use a Microsoft product provided by your organization, Microsoft's processing of your personal data in connection with that product is governed by a contract between Microsoft and your organization.
 Microsoft processes your personal data to provide the product to your organization and you, and in some cases for Microsoft's business operations related to providing the product as described in the Enterprise and developer products section.
-As mentioned above, if you have questions about Microsoft's processing of your organization.
-If you have questions about Microsoft's business operations.
-If you have questions about Microsoft's business operations related to your organization as provided in the Product Terms, please contact Microsoft as described in the How to contact us section.
+As mentioned above, if you have questions about Microsoft's processing of your personal data in connection with providing products to your organization, please contact your organization.
+If you have questions about Microsoft's business operations in connection with providing products to your organization as provided in the Product Terms, please contact Microsoft as described in the How to contact us section.
 For more information on our business operations, please see the Enterprise and developer products section.